pheagee/OPEN-IN-VSCODE/README.md

 This program automates just that process, gathering using the wonderful [whattomine](https://whattomine.com) page.

-You can customize your rig setup in the `con
+You can customize your rig setup in the `conf.jso